Hekzory/MetamorphLLM/README.md

-# PolymorphEngine - Code Rewriting for IT Security Research
+# MetamorphLLM - Code Rewriting for IT Security Research

 This project is a framework for IT security research focusing on code rewrite and demonstration.
 It consists of two main modules: